NBA-best Suns rally for 10th straight win, top Spurs 115-110

 AP Sports Writer

+PHOENIX (AP) — Chris Paul has been to the All-Star Game 11 times in his NBA career and — barring a mammoth snub — is headed there for No. 12 next month.

+Now coach Monty Williams will get to join him for the first time.

-PHOENIX (AP) — Devin Booker scored 28 points, Mikal Bridges added a season-high 26 and the Phoenix Suns overcame a 12-point deficit in the fourth quarter to win their 10th straight game, beating the San Antonio Spurs 115-110 on Sunday night.
+Devin Booker scored 28 points, Mikal Bridges added a season-high 26 and the Phoenix Suns overcame a 12-point deficit in the fourth quarter to beat the San Antonio Spurs 115-110 on Sunday night.

 The NBA-leading Suns became the first team in the league with 40 wins — against only nine losses.
-The victory also assured that coach Monty Williams and the rest of the coaching staff will lead Team LeBron in the All-Star Game next month.
+The victory ensured that Phoenix will have the best record in the Western Conference at the All-Star break, which means Williams and his staff get to lead Team LeBron in Cleveland on Feb.
+20.

+Paul said getting Williams the All-Star head coaching honor has been top of mind for the players over the past week or two.

+“Over the course of the long season, there’s nothing wrong with having a little benchmark, a little goal,” Paul said.
+“I’m just happy for Monty, happy for our staff.
+That’s cool.”

 Booker hit back-to-back 3-pointers late in the fourth to turn a two-point deficit into a 112-108 lead with 1:18 left.
 He finished 12 of 24 from the field, going 4 of 9 from 3-point range.